The Gunny Sack

 Cinnamon Snack Toast FAQs

-1. What kind of bread can I use?
+What kind of bread can I use?

 If you like thicker slices use thicker bread or if you want more cinnamon flavor, use a cinnamon bread.

-2. Where can I buy this already made?
-My dad has bought it from Trenary Toast or family friends have gotten it for us from a store in the upper peninsula of Michigan.
+My dad has bought it from Trenary Toast and family friends have gotten it for us from a store in the upper peninsula of Michigan.

-3. Can I make this in a toaster oven?
 Yes, a toaster oven would work especially great for a small batch.

-4. Is there a lighter version of this recipe?
-Choose a lighter bread and a sugar substitute.
+Is there a lighter version of this recipe?

 Here are a couple more cinnamon recipes to try:

-These Bloomin’ Cinnamon Rolls are full of ooey, gooey caramel goodness.
-Make this blooming cinnamon roll monkey bread like recipe for breakfast or dessert.
+• These Bloomin’ Cinnamon Rolls are full of ooey, gooey caramel goodness.
+Make this blooming cinnamon roll monkey bread-like recipe for breakfast or dessert.

-Copycat Auntie Anne’s Pretzel Stix are easy to make with frozen bread dough.
+• Copycat Auntie Anne’s Pretzel Stix are easy to make with frozen bread dough.
 This recipe is for Cinnamon Sugar Soft Pretzel Sticks and maple frosting dip.

-Apple Cinnamon French Toast Casserole is the perfect breakfast for fall weekends, overnight guests, or holiday brunch.
+• Apple Cinnamon French Toast Casserole is the perfect breakfast for fall weekends, overnight guests, or holiday brunch.
 It can be prepared the night before!

 Cinnamon Snack Toast

-Cook Time: 1 hour 30 minutes
+Cook Time: 1 hour hour 30 minutes minutes

-Total Time: 1 hour 30 minutes
+Total Time: 1 hour hour 30 minutes minutes

 Ingredients

-• 7 slices of bread
+• 7 slices bread

 • 1/2 cup granulated sugar